chrishoina/ords-desk-reference/jetty.md

 ### 1.1.1 Introducting Jetty X-Powered-By, Version, and Date Headers

-Here is an example Jetty Context XML file that introduces a few additional headers into each of your HTTP responses.
+Here is an example of a Jetty Context XML file that adds additional headers to your HTTP responses.

-> [!NOTE]
-> I'm using ORDS in standalone mode, so if you are using Apache Tomcat or Weblogic, this will not work.

 ```xml
 <?xml version="1.0"?>